DRIFT: Decompose, Retrieve, Illustrate, then Formalize Theorems: Appendix

 \subsubsection{Parametric Retrieval}

-To distinguish between the benefits of an LLM's internal (parametric) knowledge and external (retrieved) knowledge, we conducted a ``parametric retrieval'' experiment.
+To disentangle the contributions of an LLM's internal (parametric) knowledge and external (retrieved) knowledge, we conducted a ``parametric retrieval'' experiment.
 In this setting, we prompted the formalizer models only with the decomposed sub-queries, omitting the retrieved premises and illustrative theorems.
 This setup probes whether the structured sub-queries alone are sufficient to guide the models to access their own latent knowledge for the formalization task.

-The results in \Cref{tab:parametric_retrieval} show that external knowledge from retrieval is largely indispensable and cannot be fully replaced by the LLM's internal knowledge alone.
-However, we observe a notable difference between the models. \deepseek demonstrates a stronger grasp of the required formal knowledge; for this model, the sub-queries appear to function as a Chain-of-Thought-style prompt, structuring its reasoning process and thereby improving formalization accuracy.
-This aligns with our earlier finding that \deepseek's zero-shot performance with sufficient sampling (pass@10) nearly saturates to its retrieval-augmented performance, suggesting it can often surface the necessary formal knowledge if properly prompted.
+The results in \Cref{tab:parametric_retrieval} indicate that external knowledge from retrieval remains largely indispensable and cannot be fully substituted by the LLM's internal knowledge alone.
+However, we observe a notable distinction between the models. \deepseek demonstrates a stronger grasp of the required formal knowledge; for this model, the sub-queries appear to function as a Chain-of-Thought-style prompt, structuring its reasoning process and thereby improving formalization accuracy.
+This aligns with our earlier finding that \deepseek's zero-shot performance with sufficient sampling (pass@10) approaches its retrieval-augmented performance, suggesting it often possesses the necessary formal knowledge but requires effective prompting to surface it.

+Crucially, this ablation counters the data contamination hypothesis, which posits that retrieval merely primes models to recall memorized solutions on in-distribution benchmarks.
+Under this hypothesis, explicit sub-queries alone should suffice to trigger correct recall.
+However, the significant performance gap between Parametric Retrieval and full \drift (e.g., \gpt improving from 13.64\% to 17.38\% on \proofnet) confirms that retrieved context provides essential syntactic and semantic information absent from the model's parameters, rather than simply acting as a memory trigger.